FREQUENTLY ASKED QUESTIONS

 What exactly is in the GIFF film reel?

 The GIFF film reel will contain the films that are selected as finalists from all of the submissions Geocaching HQ receives.
-It may also contain one film by Geocaching HQ.

 When will I receive the film reel?